thenexthub/Codira/stdlib/public/Logging/Docs.docc/ImplementingALogHandler.md

 ## Overview

-To become a compatible logging backend that any `SwiftLog` consumer can use, you need to fulfill a few requirements, primarily conforming to the ``LogHandler`` protocol.
+To become a compatible logging backend that any `CodiraLog` consumer can use, you need to fulfill a few requirements, primarily conforming to the ``LogHandler`` protocol.